Yonet/Angular-Interview-Questions/api.md

 * Why would you use renderer methods instead of using native element methods?
-* What is the  point of calling renderer.invokeElementMethod(rendererEl, methodName)?
 * How would you control size of an element on resize of the window in a component?
 * What would be a good use for NgZone service?